 - Add the opened leg of lamb and coat well in the mix.

-- Cover and leave for 2 hours minimum probably bet overnight in the fridge.
+- Cover and leave for 2 hours minimum probably best overnight in the fridge.

-- Before you start, place a tray underneath the part of the bar b where you are going to cook the lamb.
-Actually under the bars, this will catch all the juices.
+- Before you start, place a tray underneath the part of the bbq where you will cook the lamb.
+Actually, under the bars, this will catch all the juices.

-- For this recipe you need to set the bar b que to indirect cooking method, that means, heat at the front or rear of the bar bq, then place the food on the side where there is no heat, put down the lid and leave, it's a simple as that, apart from the occasional basting.
+- For this recipe, you need to set the bbq to the indirect cooking method, that means, heat at the front or rear of the bbq, place the food on the side where there is no heat, put down the lid and leave.
+It's a simple as that, apart from the occasional basting.

-- Place the lamb on the bar, shut the lid and cook for 2hours 15 minutes, this will leave the lamb beautifully pink.
-If you prefer your meat slightly more cooked than allow a further 30 minutes.
+- Place the lamb on the bar, shut the lid and cook for 2hours 15 minutes; this will leave the lamb beautifully pink.
+If you prefer your meat slightly more cooked, then allow a further 30 minutes.

-- Baste every 20 minutes with any marinade left over, and turn over 2-3 times over the cooking period.
+- Baste every 20 minutes with any marinade leftover, and turn it over 2-3 times over the cooking period.

-- Once cooked remove from the bar b q, place into a tray, over and keep warm.
+- Once cooked, remove from the bbq, place into a tray, cover and keep warm.
 Leave to rest for 15 minutes.